JJ/granada-off/text/geekery.md

 The main hall has all kind of widgets: rockets, other engines, maybe some other temporary exhibitions, and, from there on, the Biology building, which lies to the right, has a rather creepy stuffed animals vitrine, and the geology departments all kind of rocks.
 There is nothing but people in the Maths area, and in the Chemistry little but pungent smells.

-If you go across the parking to the next building and ask nicely, you might be able to visit
+If you go across the parking to the next building and ask nicely the concierges at the entrance, you might be able to visit
 [Alhambra, our very own supercomputer](http://alhambra.ugr.es/), which is not open to the public but there will probably be someone proud enough in [computing services of the University](http://csirc.ugr.es) to show it to you.
-That is the precise building where the ur-geeks of the eighties spent our time, because it housed the first computer lab, filled with IBM XTs, and where you had to dress nicely, no shorts, if you did not want to be expelled by the janitors.
-This building housed the university mainframes for some time, and it still is the site of one of the data centers.
+That is the precise building where we, the ur-geeks of the eighties, spent our time, because it housed the first computer lab, filled with IBM XTs, and where you had to dress nicely, no shorts, if you did not want to be expelled by the janitors, or not be allowed in, which I was not.
+This building also housed the university mainframes, VAXen, PDPs and relatively unknown Data Generals, for some time, and it still is the site of one of the data centers that power the university research and development.

 If you want to see one of those computers, you will have to catch the SN3 bus to the [ETSIIT](http://etsiit.ugr.es), a geek place if there is one in Granada.
-You cannot miss the stop: where the nerd-looking guys get down from the bus, that is the place
+You cannot miss the stop: where the nerd-looking guys get down from the bus, that is the place.

->That bus stop is by a park, just in case there is a nerd glut the particular moment you ride the bus and they stop somewhere else.
+>That bus stop is by a park, just in case there is a nerd glut the
+>particular moment you ride the bus and they stop somewhere else.

 The main hall is graced by a big [IBM System/3 mainframe](https://en.wikipedia.org/wiki/IBM_System/3), together with all its peripherals: disk drum, data entry console, all the